mceq-project/MCEq/README.rst

 	   $ deactivate

 #. (**Optional**) Acceleration of the integration routines can be achieved using `Intel Math Kernel Library <https://software.intel.com/en-us/intel-mkl>`_ (MKL).
 Anaconda offers MKL-linked numpy binaries free for academic use.
-It is necessary to register using your *.edu* mail adress to receive a license.
+It is necessary to register using your *.edu* mail address to receive a license.
 The demo period is 30 days.
 If you want to give it a try

 	.. code-block:: bash